 Eliot has been on the teaching panels of several continuing legal education courses sponsored by the New York City Bar Association, has taught a course at the New York Real Estate Institute, has been a guest lecturer at the New York University Graduate Center and at seminars conducted by the Council of New York Cooperatives, and he has appeared as an expert on television.
 He has been quoted in numerous articles and columns in the New York Times, the majority appearing in the Questions and Answers (“Q&A”) Column of the Weekly Real Estate Section.

 Eliot received his B.A., cum laude, from The City College of New York in 1973, and his J.D. from Boston College School of Law in 1976.
 He is admitted to practice law in New York and the U.S. Supreme Court.
 He is a member of the Real Property Law section and the Condominiums and Cooperatives Committee of the New York State Bar Association, as well as a member of the Cooperative and Condominium Law Committee of the New York City Bar Association.
-For that New York City Bar Association Committee, Eliot was a member of a sub-committee that reviewed the current New York standard form of condominium unit sale contract and prepared a revised form.
+For that New York City Bar Association Committee, Eliot was a member of subcommittees that reviewed and revised the previous New York standard forms of condominium unit sale agreement and condominium unit alteration agreement.

 Eliot was a member of the New York Lawyers Committee for the United States Holocaust Memorial Museum.
 That Committee worked with the New York City office of the Museum to conduct continuing legal education courses for New York attorneys, and was involved in other functions to bring more awareness to the purposes and goals of the Museum.

 While Eliot did play in the lawyers basketball league during its early years, he now focuses solely on slam dunks and full court presses for his family and clients (with some golf on the side).